gerardobort/sysarmy-data/README.md

 # Sysarmy salary surveys

-The current repository aims to help understand the evolution of salaries in technology in the region (Argentina mainly, and Latin America).
-The datasets were taken from Sysarmy's blog, they do the surveys and share publicly the results.
+The current repository aims to help understand the evolution of salaries in technology for the region (Argentina mainly, and Latin America).
+The datasets were taken from Sysarmy's blog, they do the surveys (survey takers and companies are anonymous) and share publicly the results.

 ## Source